Busrara/Spam-Detection-with-Machine-Learning/README.md

-# Spam-Detection-with-Machine-Learning
-This project applies a spam detection model with a machine learning pipeline.
-The dataset is preprocessed, balanced, and split into training and test sets.
-A Random Forest Classifier is used with TF-IDF vectorization to classify messages.
+This project builds a Spam Detection model using Machine Learning techniques.
+The goal is to classify messages as ham (non-spam) or spam using a Random Forest Classifier and Naive Bayes model.

+Key Features:

+* SMOTE is used to balance the dataset by generating synthetic spam messages.
+* TF-IDF vectorization converts text into numerical vectors for model training.
+* Models are evaluated with Accuracy, Confusion Matrix, and Classification Report.
+* A word cloud visualization shows frequent words in ham and spam messages.